glegris/mir2j/README.md

 }
 ```

+## Why MIR2J?
+(Use Cases)

+- **No native bindings allowed / unknown target platforms**
+  - Deployment to environments where JNI is forbidden or native builds are impractical (e.g., sandboxes, strict IT policies).
+  - Toolchains like GWT or TeaVM where native code isn’t viable.
+- **Not enough time for a full port**
+  - Run existing C code inside a Java app quickly, without a large rewrite.
+- **Progressive migration**
+  - Translate incrementally: start with critical pieces via MIR→Java, keep the rest in C, iterate over time.

 ## Machine model
-- Endianness: little-endian (LE)
+- **Endianness**: little-endian (LE)
-- Pointer size: 64-bit (8 bytes)
+- **Pointer size**: 64-bit (8 bytes)
-- Memory layout: DATA | STACK | HEAP in a single byte[]
+- **Memory layout**: DATA | STACK | HEAP in a single byte[]
-- Function pointers are modeled as small integers mapped to Java Method handles.
+- **Function pointers**: small integers mapped to Java Method handles.

 ## Runtine

 The default runtime intentionally stays minimal: memcpy, memset, very limited printf, basic strlen/strcpy, a few syscalls/stubs used by tests.

-If you need more libc surface (and richer printf/vfprintf/…), you can link a small C standard library alongside.
+If you need more libc surface (and richer printf/vfprintf/…), you can link a small C standard library alongside the runtime.

 ## Build